 |Firefox||61 and later|

-This feature requires Session Recording Version 1906 or later.
+To make the feature work as expected, upgrade the Session Recording Administration components and the Session Recording Agent to Version 1906 or later.
 For more information, see Event logging policies.

 Session Recording can log top-most window activities and tag the events in the recording.
 The process name, title, and process number are logged.